madelinezug/5CMenuTutorial/README.md

 ##Running our app

 Now that we have some data displayed let's see what our app looks like!
 To run your app on a simulated device press the play button on the upper left corner of the screen.

+Awesome job so far!

 ##Getting the Menu Data